PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/script-node-class.rst

 The **Target** parameter shows an array of options, **GAME_OBJECT** (default), **ARG_1**, ..., **ARG_8**.

 In addition to the **Target**, you can set the **Target Name** of the action.
 This name is only about syntax sugar and makes the node more readable in the Outline view.
+Look in the previous screenshot, the node starts with the value of **Target** plus the **Target Name**.

 Custom action script node
 `````````````````````````